1234renuka/varunamarine/README.md

 💻 Frontend

-Structure Overview:
-Built with React, Vite, and TailwindCSS, providing a responsive dashboard that visualizes compliance insights.
+💅 Powered by React, TailwindCSS, and Vite, delivering a fast, responsive UI for compliance analytics.

 core/ → 🧠 Pure domain types